 This category speeds up Power On Self Test (POST) after you power on your system.
-When Enabled, the BIOS will shorten or skip some check items during POST.
+If it is set to Enabled, the BIOS will shorten or skip some check items during POST.

 Boot Sequence

 This category determines which drive to search first for the disk operating system (i.e. DOS).
 The default is A, C, SCSI.